-An abandoned apartment complex in Southeast being converted to affordable housing
+An abandoned apartment complex in Southeast is being converted to affordable housing

 The District government will invest more than $80 million to replace long-vacant apartment buildings near the Congress Heights Metro station with 220 units of affordable housing.
 Most of the apartments will have two or three bedrooms to accommodate families, according to a Feb.
 14 press release from the Department of Housing and Community Development.